50 Things About Betrayal Trauma | BTR.ORG

 Detachment

-Detachment occurs when the partner of an abuser removes herself emotionally from the devastating of the abuser’s choices.
-Often, this takes place once she has separated from him and the manufactured relational tethers have begun to erode.
+Detachment occurs when the wife of an abuser removes herself emotionally from the devastating of the abuser’s choices.
+Often, this takes place once she has separated from him and the manufactured relational tethers have begun to disintegrate.

 Discovery

 D-day is traumatic.
 The woman’s sense of reality is shattered, and she often finds herself experiencing distorted feelings of guilt or blame, confusion, intense fear, nightmares, despair, insomnia and so on.
+This is usually the point at which she discovers some of the abuse, and she is usually shocked to discover that she’s been a victim of abuse for years without knowing it.
 See Trauma for more details.

 Drama Triangle